Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Continuous-Time Control Design

 where $\alpha_*, \zeta_*$ and $P_*$ denote the optimal solutions of corresponding decision variables.
-Then, the controller {provides $\epsc$-practical output regulation~\eqref{eq.terminal} where}
+If $\alpha_*>0$, then the controller {provides $\epsc$-practical output regulation~\eqref{eq.terminal} where}

-In particular, {if $\rhob = 0$ (that is, the nonlinear term vanishes to a constant)} and $\alpha_* > 0$, then the closed-loop system is exponentially stable and $\lim_{t \rightarrow \infty} y(t) = \ydes$. \end{Thm} \begin{proof} Consider the closed-loop system~\eqref{eq.z_dynamic} and a quadratic Lyapunov function $V(z)=\xcl^{\top}P\xcl$. {The derivative of $V$} along the system trajectories of \eqref{eq.z_dynamic} can be described by
+In particular, {if $\rhob = 0$ (i.e., the nonlinear term vanishes to a constant)} and $\alpha_* > 0$, then the closed-loop system is exponentially stable and $\lim_{t \rightarrow \infty} y(t) = \ydes$. \end{Thm} \begin{proof} {Consider }a quadratic Lyapunov function $V(z)=\xcl^{\top}P\xcl$. {The time-derivative of $V$} along the trajectories of \eqref{eq.z_dynamic} {is}

-where the last term involving the nonlinear term can be estimated by invoking Young's inequality as follows:
+where the last term involving the nonlinear term can be estimated by invoking the Young's inequality as follows.

-Notice that the parameter~$\zeta \in \Rp$ is a positive scalar, and the last line is an immediate consequence of~\eqref{eq.assumption2} granted due to Assumption~\ref{as.coeff}\ref{as.coeff.nonlinear}.
+Notice that the parameter~$\zeta \in \Rp$ is a positive scalar, and the last inequality is an immediate consequence of~\eqref{eq.assumption2}.
 In the light of the latter estimate, one can observe that if the inequality